swaggy66/ChengyanWu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hello!
 I am 吴承彦 (Chengyan Wu), master student at South China Normal University, PHD candidate at SUN YAT-SEN University.
 My research focuses on NLP, LLM, and RLHF.
-I’m currently supervised by Professor Yun Xue at South China Normal University.
+I’m currently supervised by Professor Yun Xue at South China Normal University during my master’s studies, and I plan to pursue my PhD at Sun Yat-sen University under the supervision of Professor Jiahai Wang.
 My goal is to develop innovative algorithms and models to solve complex, real-world problems in the natural language processing.
 I am always open to potential collaborations or research opportunities.
 Feel free to reach out to me at 1318147009@qq.com.